Fingertips (band): 2010–2017: Changing Direction

-After six months in the studio, the album "2" arrives to the public on 5 March 2012.
-The album "2", the band's second album with Joana, means the duality that exists daily: right and wrong, night and day, white and black, silence and noise.
-Where music is emotion, communication and relationship.

-"Running Out of Time" was the first single from the album "2" and showed us that in our day and age we live against time, that it passes through us without realizing it and that sometimes we need to stop, calm down and let it go with the flow.
-A theme that reflects well the band's daily life and the stage that they went through, between work, stress and without being able to stop and have quiet moments.
-Basically, living against the time that insists on passing quickly.
+The band released their second album with Joana, titled "2", on 5 March 2012 following six months of studio recording.
+The album's launch was preceded by its first single, "Running Out of Time".

 The band started a tour in Portugal by visiting more than 20 cities, from March 2012 to September 2012.
 Each concert in each city demonstrates a history, the history of the band, the history of life and the history of each of us.
 The strenuous energy and liveliness experienced in each concert is shown on the attitude of the band, who don't want to make music for the masses, but rather Music in its true sense and suitable to all those who have gotten used to listening to the great hits of this band with quality and good taste.
 This tour was supported by RFM radio station, SIC television and partners PT/TMN, MusicBox, Tiffosi and Terras do Demo.

 Fingertips is music, is communication, is emotion and much more than that.
 The solidarity aspect associated with music is a social commitment that the band defies and leads to know several institutions/foundations throughout their tour "2".
 Fingertips showed that music and solidarity can and should be united, helping those who need it most.
 To this end, they created the solidarity ticket, which consists of a discount of the ticket for the concert for people who bring a food package that will be reverted to the aided institutions.
 Caritas, Red Cross, Acreditar, Bank food against hunger among many others were the institutions included in this "2" tour.

 In October 2012 the Fingertips made their first appearance in Asia with several concerts in Shanghai and Hangzhou.